freddygeorge25/-intelligence-data/.github/ISSUE_TEMPLATE/Production-issues.md

 ---

-**Production issues should be reported in ServiceNow **

-**Is a production issue ? **
+**Are you have a Production issue, then please report it into ServiceNow **

-Please log on to the apporiate instance of service now  and report the issue.:
+Select the apporiate instance of service now  and report the issue.:

-Production issues should be reported in ServiceNow.

-Platform DXC ServiceNow link:
+Please find the Platform DXC ServiceNow link: https://dxcportal.sharepoint.com/sites/SMDevStudio/SitePages/ServiceNow%20Instances.aspx
-https://dxcportal.sharepoint.com/sites/SMDevStudio/SitePages/ServiceNow%20Instances.aspx